dm03514/blog/getting-to-impact/README.md

   <img src="static/getting_to_impact.png">
 </p>

 This decision exists along two logical dimensions: one representing the client experience and their perception around latencies and their experience around availability.
 The second dimension is the internal level, which most engineers operate at.
-This level is the level of services, processes and machines, and their orchestrated in order to deliver the client experience:
+The internal/implementation level is the level of services, processes and machines.
+These are the things that are orchestrated in order to deliver the client experience:

 <p align="center">
   <img src="static/system_dimensions.png">